-The total pension liability is determined by INPRS actuaries in accordance with GASB Statement No. 67, as part of their annual actuarial valuation for each defined benefit retirement plan.
+The total pension liability is determined by INPRS' actuaries in accordance with GASB Statement No. 67, as part of their annual actuarial valuation for each defined benefit retirement plan.
 Actuarial valuations of an ongoing plan involve estimates of the value of reported amounts (e.g., salaries, credited service) and assumptions about the probability of occurrence of events far into the future (e.g., mortality, disabilities, retirements, employment terminations).
 Actuarially determined amounts are subject to continual review and potential modifications, as actual results are compared with past expectations and new estimates are made about the future.
-In 2017, the following actuarial assumptions and methods were changed: updated the mortality tables to include both a healthy and disabled table for each plan, implemented changes due to the actuarial audits for consistency across all plans, and added a load on final average salary of \$400 to reflect unused sick leave accumulated at termination of employment for active and inactive PERF members.
+In 2018, the following actuarial assumptions and methods were changed: the COLA assumption was changed due to the passage of Senate Enrolled Act No. 373.
+In lieu of a 1.0% COLA beginning on January 1, 2020, INPRS now assumes that the COLA will be replaced by a thirteenth check for 2020 and 2021.
+The COLA assumption thereafter, would be 0.4% beginning on January 1, 2022 changing to 0.5% beginning on January 1, 2034, and ultimately 0.6% beginning on January 1, 2039.

-The accompanying Schedule of Contributions in the Required Supplementary Information presents trend information about the amounts contributed to the plan by employers and a nonemployer contributing entity in comparison to the Actuarially Determined Contribution (ADC).
+The accompanying schedule of corporation contributions in the Required Supplementary Information presents trend information about the amounts contributed to the plan by employers and a nonemployer contributing entity in comparison to the Actuarially Determined Contribution (ADC).
 The ADC represents a level of funding that, if paid on an ongoing basis, is projected to cover the normal cost for each year and the amortization of any unfunded actuarial accrued liability (or funding excess).